mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasprojectspecx509certref">x509CertRef</a></b></td>
         <td>object</td>
         <td>
-          X509CertRef is the name of the Kubernetes Secret which contains PEM-encoded CA certificate<br/>
+          X509CertRef is a reference to the Kubernetes Secret which contains PEM-encoded CA certificate.
+Atlas Kubernetes Operator watches secrets only with the label atlas.mongodb.com/type=credentials to avoid watching unnecessary secrets.<br/>
         </td>
         <td>false</td>
       </tr></tbody>